UChicagoCANONLab/static-analysis/README.md

 Only the files mentioned above have been used for static analysis for Scratch Encore during Summer 2019
 _________________________________________________________________________________________
+(Legacy)

 Created by Zack Crenshaw, in part based on code from Max White and Jean Salac (as marked)

 batch.py: python3 batch.py (text file with commands)
     Will run a batch of calls of 'run.py', given a text or CSV file of arguments Each line of text file:
     	StudioURL/Studio ID, module folder, grade level, verbose (optional)

 run.py: python3 run.py (studio URL) (module folder) (grade level) [--verbose]
     scrapes the data from the given studio, and grades the projects, organized by grade level.

     Input a valid link to scrape from the web
     Input just the studio ID to only grade existing JSON files Optional verbose tag outputs the grades to the console.

     Uses webScrape.py to scrape web data
         Uses scratchAPI.py to get the JSON files
     Uses grade.js to grade the scripts
     	Any errors in grading a project will be printed to the console, regardless of the verbose tag.

 mergeCSVs.py: python3 mergeCSV (folder containing CSVs) (output CSV file)
     Appends data from CSVs into new CSV

 countCSV.py: python3 countCSV.py (input CSV) [output CSV]
     Counts each field of the input CSV, and saves the count to a single-line output CSV If no explicit output, will output to file with same name with "-counted" appended